valkey-io/valkey-doc/docs/management/optimization/latency-monitor.md

     CONFIG SET latency-monitor-threshold 100

 Monitoring is turned off by default (threshold set to 0), even if the actual cost of latency monitoring is near zero.
-While the memory requirements of latency monitoring are very small, there is no good reason to raise the baseline memory usage of a Redis instance that is working well.
+While the memory requirements of latency monitoring are very small, there is no good reason to raise the baseline memory usage of a Valkey instance that is working well.

 ## Report information with the LATENCY command

 The user interface to the latency monitoring subsystem is the `LATENCY` command.
-Like many other Redis commands, `LATENCY` accepts subcommands that modify its behavior.
+Like many other Valkey commands, `LATENCY` accepts subcommands that modify its behavior.
 These subcommands are:

 * `LATENCY LATEST` - returns the latest latency samples for all events.
 * `LATENCY HISTORY` - returns latency time series for a given event.